Accenture/mercury-composable/guides/CHAPTER-4.md

 For output data mapping, the "file" content type is used to save some data from the output of a user function to a file in the local file system.

-For HTTP Flow Adapter, "http.input." and "http.output." are aliases of "input." and "output." respectively.
+For HTTP Flow Adapter, "http.input." and "http.output." namespaces are aliases of "input." and "output." respectively.

 The "decision" keyword applies to "right hand side" of output data mapping statement in a decision task only (See "Decision" in the task section).